Man Utd star commits 'criminal' act to seal inevitable fate before £50m signing amid two Amorim mistakes

 Ruben Amorim mistakes clear in Real Sociedad draw as Man Utd star makes ‘criminal’ decision

-Man Utd continue to flatter to deceive under Ruben Amorim and one star’s “criminal” decision will precede his fall in the pecking order and eventual exit…
+Man Utd continue to flatter to deceive under Ruben Amorim, while one star’s “criminal” decision will precede his fall in the pecking order and eventual exit…

 Ruben Amorim took his Man Utd side to the Basque region of Spain on Thursday evening for his 25th game in charge, presumably feeling as if it was his 250th.